 We have discovered that there needs to be A LOT more research done to determine the benefits or lack there-of for the ketogenic diet.
 A lot of the REALLY big proponents online of the ketogenic diet are people who do not have a nutrition or a science background.
 Know where you are getting your information.
 The ketogenic diet is likely not ideal for most females, athletes, diabetics, those with cardiac disease or a family history of heart problems, or those with a family history of colon cancer.
 It may not be great for those with mental health issues due to the brain-gut connection.
 And for anyone who doesn’t think they can sustain it for a long period of time (years and years) — also not ideal due to the potential for weight cycling and metabolic shifts.
-The ketogenic diet may be appropriate for males who are comfortable with a rigid dietary regimen.
+The ketogenic diet may be appropriate for males who are comfortable with a rigid dietary regimen, and don’t like eating birthday cake.
 Lastly, there are a lot of genes that make up who we are and how our body functions.
 Our genes get to decide how we metabolize food, substances, and basically write our life story.
 The ketogenic diet may work really well for those who have specific genes that allow them to process fats really well, and genes that inhibit the processing of carbohydrates.
 Unfortunately, there aren’t many tests out there (yet) that can tell us this, and they are really expensive.

-Finally it, is so, so important to look at the weight of scientific evidence, and consider any individual study in the context of this bigger picture.
+Finally, it is so, so important to look at the weight of scientific evidence, and consider any individual study in the context of this bigger picture.
 Research has time and time again proven that eating vegetables, fruits, lean proteins, and healthy fats from nuts, seeds, olives, and the like.
 This stuff isn’t sexy.
 But it works, and it can be sustainable throughout a lifetime.
 The keto diet, or really whatever the next restrictive, rule-based diet is, violate basic principles of sustainable behavior change.
 Even if science told us that going keto was as good or better than an inclusive, balanced diet, it still probably wouldn’t be my top recommendation because it’s focus is all wrong.
 It focuses on what you can’t have, rather than what you can.
 Why go down that road?
 Why not learn how to eat intuitively, find balance and joy in food, and a positive relationship to your body and your food?

 What we would focus on instead is eating.
 Eating mostly vegetables, with lean proteins and high fiber legumes, fruits, and whole grains.
 Oh, and leave some room for those things that make you happy like the occasional cake or donut.
 Because we eat for more than nutrition.
 Food should also bring us pleasure, and connect us, rather than alienate us.
 We should focus on moving our bodies in ways that make us feel good.
 We should do this often, daily if possible.
 We should sleep and rest because we live in a stressful place, and the ketogenic diet may actually put more stress on our bodies, and who needs that?
 We should also connect.
 Connect with ourselves and our community.
-Dietiting is inherently dissociating, not associating.
+Dieting is inherently dissociating, not associating.
 It tells us to ignore hunger, that eating is bad, that cheating is okay.
 This alienates us from ourselves, our families, and communities.
 Let’s all working on being more human instead of lab rats.

 If you have questions about keto or really anything else nutrition related, schedule a time to chat with Abby.